barkatash/Project2024android/README.md

     annotationProcessor("com.github.bumptech.glide:compiler:4.12.0")

     implementation("com.google.code.gson:gson:2.8.8")

+In addition, we also implemented the functionality of searching for videos in the search box as you can see and try :).
 Regarding to our work process: this part was a little harder for us to implement mainly because of the time but we pretty much worked as the same way we did on the web part.

 ishay in miluam: